 MPHA would like to clarify that it will be permitted to pledge and use MTW funds for fulfilling Guarantees related to the production, rehabilitation, and financing of PBV, and other non-PBV low-income units, by its instrumentalities.
 We believe that this step would provide additional comfort to both MPHA and lenders or investors of MPHA's authority to proceed with these commitments.
-MPHA, and its instrumentalities intend to close on financing in 2022 that will require such guarantee commitments.
+MPHA, and it's instrumentalities intend to close on financing in 2022 that will require such guarantee commitments.

 Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
-Number of new housing units made available for households at or below 80% AMI as a result of the activity (increase).
-If units reach a specific typeof household give that type in this box) 0 10 (Families, generallywith HOH disability at the Elliots) N/A for the Plan N/A for the Plar HC#2: Units of Housing Preserved Unit of Measurement Baseline Benchma rk Outcome Benchmark Achieved?
-Number of housing units preserved for households at or below 80% AMIthat would otherwise not be available (increase).
-If units reach a specific type of household, give thattype in this box.
+Number of new housing units made available for households at or below 80% AMI as a resultof the activity (increase).
+If unitsreach a specific type of 0 10 (Families, generally with HOH disability at the Elliots) N/A for the Plan N/A for the Plan household give that type in thisbox) HC#2: Units of Housing Preserved Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+Number of housing units preserved for households at orbelow 80% AMI that would otherwise not be available (increase).
+If units reach a specific type of household, givethat type in this box.
 0 174 N/A for the Plan N/A for the Plan IC #5: Increase in Resident Mobility Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
-Number of households able to moveto a new or better unit and/or neighborhood as a result of the activity (increase) 0 80 N/A for the Plan N/A for the Plan IC #7: Households Assisted by Services that I ncrease Housing Choice Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+Number of households able to move to a new or better unit and/or neighborhood as a resultof the activity (increase) 0 80 N/A for the Plan N/A for the Plan HC #7: Households Assisted by Services to hat Increase He using Chaica Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Number of households receiving services aimed to increase housing choice (increase).
-0 10 N/A for the Plan N/A for the Plar
+0 10 N/A for the Plan N/A for the Plan